storj/docs/app/dcs/third-party-tools/tesla-sentry-mode-teslausb/page.md

 Using the software in the [teslausb](https://github.com/marcone/teslausb) project with Storj is a multipart process, we will accomplish the following:

-- Generate Credentials for Storj DSC
+- Generate Credentials for Storj

   - This occurs through the [storj.io]() website